Active Vision Might Be All You Need: Exploring Active Vision in Bimanual Robotic Manipulation: Introduction

 For example, consider the bimanual robotic task of inserting a key into a lock.
 If the lock or key is very small, fixed cameras positioned far from the scene may struggle to provide a clear view, making them difficult to locate and interact with.
 Additionally, depending on how a robot grasps the lock and key, the view of these objects from the fixed cameras may be occluded by the robot.
 When attempting to insert the key, the fixed camera may not be positioned at the right angle to see the keyhole.
 Eye-in-hand cameras attached to the robot's end-effectors can be ineffective since the camera viewpoints are dependent on the robot's task execution.
 In the example of inserting the key, the eye-in-hand cameras might not have a clear line of sight to the keyhole if the hole is obstructed by the key or the fingers.

-To address problems of occlusion and poor perspectives, we propose using active vision (AV), adjusting one's viewpoint to find a more favorable perspective.
+To address occlusion and poor perspectives, we propose using AV to control viewpoint to find a more favorable perspective.
 This is inspired by how we handle manipulation tasks in our daily lives.
-For example, if a human were to insert a key into a lock, they might move their head and focus their gaze to one side (depending on the active hand) to more precisely manipulate the lock and key.
+When inserting a key into a lock, humans adjust their head and gaze to enhance precision.
 How humans move their gaze independent of their arms, a well studied aspect of human visual feedback \cite{findlay_2003_active, JudgeGrasp, proprioception}, is key to being able to manipulate everyday objects.
 As we move towards the ultimate goal of human level dexterity for robots, we hypothesize that similar adaptive visual feedback requirements should apply.
 Many research studies have integrated AV into applications like object tracking or scene reconstruction, demonstrating numerous benefits, including avoiding occlusions, overcoming limited fields of view, and focusing on key points of interest \cite{chen_2011_active, zeng_view_2020}.
-However, in the context of robot learning and manipulation, research on AV remains underexplored.
+However, research on AV remains underexplored in robot learning and manipulation.